jmcelroy5/Biking-Across-the-US/_posts/2014-09-23-Portland-to-Astoria.md

 ####Portland, OR to Seaside, OR

 The Wisconsin boys and I had parted ways after Portland.
 They were eager to get down to the redwood forests in Northern California before Brady had to go back home to start a job.
-I stayed in Portland longer, because Fiona was flying up from San Francisco to visit me for the weekend.
+I stayed in Portland longer to meet Fiona, who was flying up from San Francisco to visit me for the weekend.

 It was so fun to see Fiona and catch up on life.
-We rented a room on airbnb, complete with kale garden, chicken coop, and a hostess who was into the local bike activism scene.
-Fiona and I made it out weekend mission to do all the Portland-y things.
+We rented a room on airbnb, complete with a kale garden, chicken coop, and a hostess who was into the local bike activism scene.
+Fiona and I made it our weekend mission to do all the Portland-y things we could.
 We shopped at craft fairs, waited in line for brunch, waited in line for tacos, saw a movie at a brewpub theater, and biked across bridges.

 ![alt text](http://i.imgur.com/8JX18e4l.jpg "Fiona in Portland")